CoryG89/coryg89.github.com/_posts/2013-06-15-easily-access-webcam-with-cammanjs.md

 };
 </code></pre>

-And here is another that converts a video to greyscale by setting the color components of each pixel to be the average value of all three color channels.
+And here is another that converts a video to grayscale by setting the color components of each pixel to be the average value of all three color channels.

 <pre><code class="javascript">var grayScale = function grayScale(imageData) {